 No one said he wasn’t that good.
 For him to not have played baseball since high school and then come and be thrown in Double-A, hitting over .200, I mean, that’s the equivalent of hitting like .280 or .290 to me.
 He got better as the year went on, so he was getting better.
 It was a cool thing to see and to be a part of watching the year that Michael Jordan played baseball and I had the chance to play against him on many occasions.

 MMO: Who were some of the toughest hitters you faced, and at the same time, players you had the most success against?

-LaTroy: Toughest hitter.
+LaTroy: Toughest hitter?
 I can’t name names, but I say the toughest hitters are the guys that always swung at everything, like they knew it was coming whether they hit it or not.
-I remember Mike Napoli and Adrian Beltre, they swing at all the pitches the same.
-And the guy I probably did the best against might be Matt Holliday I think.

-MMO: You did, but, you held your own against those two, low OPS and OBP numbers.
+MMO: You did, but, you held your own against those two: low OPS and on-base percentage numbers.